The Fisher-Rao Loss for Learning under Label Noise: Learning for Classification

-We advocate that, conceptually, the Fisher-Rao loss is a natural choice of loss function, since it emerges from the Fisher metric in the statistical manifold of discrete distributions, cf. Section~\ref{sec:inf-geom}.
-Furthermore, using the Taylor series expansion, it can be verified that the $q$-CE loss (which includes the CE and MAE losses) has an asymptotic approximation in terms of the Fisher-Rao distance, for small values of the distance to $\pmb{e}^{(y)}$:
+We advocate that, conceptually, the Fisher--Rao loss is a natural choice of loss function, since it emerges from the Fisher metric in the statistical manifold of discrete distributions, cf. Section~\ref{sec:inf-geom}.
+Furthermore, using the Taylor series expansion, it can be verified that the $q$-CE loss (which includes the CE and MAE losses) has an asymptotic approximation in terms of the Fisher--Rao distance, for small values of the distance to $\pmb{e}^{(y)}$:

 Finally, in view of the arc-chord approximation~\eqref{eq:H-FR-approx}, we can also consider a loss function given by the square of the Hellinger distance, as mentioned in \cite[§~3.10]{calin2020}.
 Using~\eqref{eq:hellinger-dist}, we thus define the \emph{Hellinger loss} as